 Make sure that you'll use all the pans in a set.
 Do you really need two skillets and a sauté pan?
 (Hint: it's best if they're all different sizes: a 3- or 4-quart sauté pan is roughly the same size as a 10-inch skillet, but with more flat cooking surface.)

-Will you use that pasta insert?
+Will you use a pasta insert?
 (If you own a colander or strainer, you don't really need it.)

-And how many small sauce pans do you actually need?
+How many small sauce pans do you actually need?
 Does it make sense to get a 1.5 quart sauce pan and a 2 quart sauce pan?
-Wouldn't you rather have one small one and one quite a bit bigger?
-(You can't easily boil long pasta in anything smaller than 3 quarts.)
+Wouldn't you rather have one small one and a bigger one?
+(You can't easily boil pasta in anything smaller than 3 quarts, especially long pasta.)

-Make sure the set has a good mix of pan types that you will actually use.
+Make sure a set has a good mix of pan types that you will actually use.

 For more information on pan types, see our article Should I Buy a Skillet or a Sauté Pan (Or Both?)